hbellows/widgets/README.md

  - [Simplecov](https://github.com/colszowka/simplecov)

 # How to Contribute
-GitWired is an open source project.
+Widgets is an open source project.
 We invite your participation through issues and pull requests!

 When adding or changing a service please add tests.